 MiSTer project

-I did know very little of this at the beginning of the build.
-Was there any restrictions, missing or buggy software?
+I knew very little about this at the beginning of the build.
+Were there any restrictions or any missing or buggy software?

 Soldering

-I am in no means a master of soldering so bear with me 🙂.
-It can take a while and the result may vary, but with some patience this shouldn’t be a major risk.
-In worst case I brake something and will pay extra for additional parts and just start over.
+I am in no means a master of soldering, so bear with me 🙂.
+It can take a while, and the results may vary, but with some patience this should not be a major risk.
+In the worst case, I might break something, pay extra for replacement parts, and have to start over.
 For example the DE10-Nano itself (as I later on would be painfully aware of.
 Woops.).

 Playstation hardware

 In the beginning I didn’t knew a whole lot about the PSU or the controller ports.
-But I’m sure I will gain more knowledge during the process.
-The same thing about the other electronic parts, as well as the plastic case itself.
+But I was sure I would gain more knowledge during the process.
+The same was true for the other electronic parts, as well as the plastic case itself.

-Good, now when that is over with, we can begin to look at the accual hardware and the building process.
+Good, now that that is out of the way, we can begin looking at the actual hardware and the building process.

-Let’s make this look a bit more neat and not so shockingly dangerous without the top cover.
+Let’s make this look a bit neater and a little less shockingly dangerous without the top cover.

 2.1 The parts of the build

-As always when you try to mix things together, it is good to have a recipe in hand.
-Here is my list of “ingredients”, split in three parts: Base, Full & Front ports:
+As always, when you try to mix things together, it is good to have a recipe in hand.
+Here is my list of “ingredients,” split into three parts: Base, Full, and Front Ports:

 Base

 1 pcs DE10-Nano board.
 I tried ordering from both MiSTer addons and Mouser.
-The later came without smashed cover glas, so I may use Mouser again if I were to buy another one in the future.
+The latter came without smashed cover glass, so I may use Mouser again if I buy another one in the future.

 Playstation 1 console.
 (SCPH-7002 in my case.. pun intended)